Project-MONAI/tutorials/bundle/introducing_config/README.md

 The rest of the keys are the arguments to the transforms.
 In this case, the `LoadImaged` transform is used to load the images from the file paths, `EnsureChannelFirstd` transform is used to ensure the image data is in channel-first format, `ScaleIntensityRanged` transform is used to scale the image intensity to `[0, 1]`. `RandRotated` transform is used to randomly rotate the moving image, and `RandZoomd` transform is used to randomly zoom the moving image.

-## The equivalent Python code of the yaml config file
+_The equivalent Python code of the yaml config file as a comparison_

 ```py
 import glob